Fire Safety Law: Duties Under the Fire Safety Order and Fire Safety Act 2021

 Fire Safety Training

-Our Fire Safety Training courses give a basic understanding of fire prevention principles, the sources of ignition and fuel and safe systems of work to prevent fire hazards and accidents within the work environment.
+Our Fire Safety Training course gives a basic understanding of fire prevention principles, the sources of ignition and fuel and safe systems of work to prevent fire hazards and accidents within the work environment.

 Who Is Responsible for Fire Safety in the Workplace?

 Everyone in the workplace has the responsibility to stay vigilant against the risk of fire.
-However, your duties and legal obligations in the workplace will differ depending on your role in the company.
-Under the Fire Safety Act, there are designated fire safety responsibilities for:
+However, your duties and legal obligations in the workplace will differ depending on your role.

 The Role of the ‘Responsible Person’